 Know someone that works there?
 Invite them to rate their experience.

-Oxfam rates % lower than Save the Children on Leadership Culture Ratings vs Save the Children Ratings based on looking at 343 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you approve of your CEOs management style?" and "Do you approve of the job your executive team is doing at your company?".
+Oxfam rates % lower than Save the Children on Leadership Culture Ratings vs Save the Children Ratings based on looking at 344 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Are your company's goals clear, and are you invested in them?" and "What does the leadership team need to get better at?".

 Oxfam rates % lower than Save the Children on Compensation Culture Ratings vs Save the Children Ratings based on looking at 165 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are you satisfied with your stock/equity compensation?" and "What is the best part about your compensation package?".
+Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "What is the best part about your compensation package?".

 Oxfam rates % lower than Save the Children on Team Culture Ratings vs Save the Children Ratings based on looking at 135 ratings from employees of the two companies.
-Ratings come from the answers to questions like "What are some of the best things about your team?" and "Does Your Boss Hurt Your Company Culture?".
+Ratings come from the answers to questions like "Does Your Boss Hurt Your Company Culture?" and "Are your company's meetings effective?".

 Oxfam rates % lower than Save the Children on Environment Culture Ratings vs Save the Children Ratings based on looking at 124 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Does someone you work with closely, make you want to quit your job?" and "Do you have a close friend at work?".
+Ratings come from the answers to questions like "Do you have a close friend at work?" and "What is most positive about the culture and environment at your company?".

 Sentiment Culture Ratings vs Save the Children